 Motor Vehicle Accidents

-If you have injuries in a car accident, you may recover damages in a personal injury lawsuit.
+If you have been injured in a car accident, you may recover damages in a personal injury lawsuit.
 Sometimes, drivers may breach the duty of care to be careful while driving their cars in many ways, including texting, speeding, driving under the influence of alcohol or drugs, fatigued driving, and/or tailgating.

 In Illinois, drivers carry $25,000 in liability insurance for injury or death of an individual, and often medical bills are higher.
 Sometimes, drivers drive without the required insurance.
 If an uninsured or underinsured driver causes an accident, you can turn to your uninsured and underinsured motorist coverage.
 Our experienced Chicago personal injury lawyers can guide you through either type of claim.

 The weight and size of commercial trucks can cause devastating truck accidents.
 These accidents can result in serious injuries to multiple drivers and passengers in smaller vehicles.
 It’s common for truck accidents to happen because an interstate truck driver violated the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 However, it’s crucial to assess all the contributing factors of an accident to determine whom to pursue for compensation.
 A trucking company may bear either direct or vicarious liability, or both, and can be sued for negligent hiring, training, or supervision.